Is a Cavalier King Charles Spaniel Right for You?

 Most Cavaliers are willing to please, therefore positive reinforcement training with praise and encouragement is the ONLY recommended training for Cavaliers.

 Cavaliers require plenty of socialisation to build a confident outgoing temperament.
+Involving them with your family activities, exposing them to other small, similar temperament dogs can be helpful.

 Children should be taught how to behave when with a dog.
 Sensitive, slight breeds like the Cavalier and any puppy should not be treated as toys to be dragged around, poked, prodded, ears pulled or squeezed tightly.
 Very young children MUST be supervised at all times when playing with any animal to avoid unnecessary, painful and costly accidents.
+Everyone should be aware that when approaching any dog, you hold your hand out for the dog to sniff it, and NEVER pat it on the head straight away as dogs find head patting a threat.